-In May 2009, the Issuer retained US consulting firm, Chestnut Consulting Inc. ("Chestnut"), to assist the Issuer in its application process for EBRD funding.
-The Issuer understands that the EBRD has subsequently commenced an internal investigation in relation to Chestnut and, as part of this investigation, the EBRD asked the Issuer to engage an independent consultant to review and report on the Issuer's engagement of Chestnut.
+In May 2009, the Issuer retained a US consulting firm, Chestnut Consulting Inc. ("Chestnut"), to assist the Issuer in its application process for EBRD funding.
+The EBRD notified the Issuer in March 2010 that it had commenced an internal investigation in relation to Chestnut and, as part of this investigation, the EBRD asked the Issuer to engage an independent consultant to review and report on the Issuer's engagement of Chestnut.
 The EBRD approved the engagement of Ashurst LLP for this purpose.

-The EBRD, having reviewed the report produced by Ashurst LLP (the "Chestnut Report") as well as other information available to it, has confirmed to the Issuer that, unless new information comes to light, it does not intend to investigate further the matter insofar as it relates to the Issuer, nor does it intend to issue any notice of acceleration or default to the Issuer in respect of the USD 60,000,000 convertible loan agreement between the EBRD and the Issuer (the "Convertible Loan") as a result of the Chestnut investigation.
+The EBRD, having reviewed the report produced by Ashurst LLP (the "Chestnut Report") as well as other information available to it, has confirmed to the Issuer that, unless new information comes to light, it does not intend to investigate further the matter insofar as it relates to the Issuer, nor does it intend to issue any notice of acceleration or default to the Issuer in respect of the USD 60,000,000 convertible loan agreement between the EBRD and the Issuer (the "Convertible Loan").
 The statement from the EBRD does not constitute a waiver or imply any modification of any of EBRD's legal or other rights.

 The Issuer also understands that the events which gave rise to the EBRD investigation have given rise to an ongoing criminal investigation.
-However, on 29 June 2011, the Issuer received confirmation from the City of London Police that, unless further information should come to light, no further action will be taken against the Issuer or any of its current or former employees or officers.
+However, on 29 June 2011, the Issuer received written confirmation from the City of London Police that, unless further information should come to light, no further action will be taken against the Issuer or any of its current employees or officers or against any of the former Chief Executive Officer, the former Chief Operating Officer and the former Executive Vice President of the Issuer.

-The Issuer understands that the US Federal Bureau of Investigation ("FBI") is conducting a parallel investigation in relation to Chestnut and that the City of London Police and the FBI have been cooperating in this regard and sharing evidence with one another.
-The Issuer further understands that certain officers/employees have been named as "subjects" in the FBI's investigation (this means that the FBI has determined that these individuals are involved in the matter under investigation but are not themselves "Targets" (i.e., suspects)).
-The Issuer has not been contacted by the FBI in relation to its investigation and has no reason to believe that it is implicated in the same.
+The Issuer understands that the US Federal Bureau of Investigation (the "FBI") is conducting a parallel investigation in relation to Chestnut and that the City of London Police and the FBI have been cooperating in this regard and sharing evidence with one another.
+The Issuer further understands that the above mentioned former officers/employees have been named as "subjects" in the FBI's investigation (meaning that the FBI has determined that these individuals are involved in the matter under investigation but are not themselves "targets" of the investigation).
+The Issuer has not been contacted by the FBI in relation to its investigation and has no reason to believe that it is implicated in the investigation.
+Therefore, the Issuer has no reason to believe that the investigation may result in it incurring a financial penalty.

-Further investigations concerning the EBRD
+Investigations concerning Elena Kotova and the EBRD

-The Issuer understands that, in July 2010, the EBRD commenced an internal investigation in relation to alleged corrupt activities by a number of its Russian employees in London.
-The Issuer understands that the events which gave rise to the EBRD investigation have given rise to an ongoing criminal investigation.
+The Issuer understands that, in July 2010, the EBRD commenced an internal investigation in relation to alleged corrupt activities by certain Russian personnel in London, including Elena Kotova, the former representative of the Russian Federation, Belarus and Tajikistan on the EBRD Board.
+The Issuer understands that the events which gave rise to the EBRD investigation have given rise to an ongoing criminal investigation concerning Elena Kotova.

-In April 2011, the City of London Police informed the Issuer that, as part of their enquiries, they were investigating the Issuer's application for EBRD funding.
+In April 2011, the City of London Police informed the Issuer that, as part of their criminal investigations concerning Elena Kotova, they were investigating the role of Ms. Kotova in relation to the Issuer's application for EBRD funding and, in particular, a payment of approximately US\$200,000 that was received by Ms Kotova from a third party whilst the application process was ongoing.
 The Issuer has fully co-operated with the investigation.